Table of Contents

 If you haven’t, then the answer to the question is “Yes…yes they can”.

-Any device using wireless communication technology can be hacked.
+Any wireless device can be hacked.

 Anyone telling you otherwise either doesn’t know what they’re talking about, or they’re an idiot.

 And it can be done from hundreds of feet away if the hacker used a drone to bounce their signal off.

 Here’s a pretty exhaustive whitepaper on the subject of RF device security risks from the team at Bastille.

 Data entered with a wired keyboard can also be hacked, but that means using a virus to do that, a physical device like a key logger, or a combination of the two.

 Something else you probably didn’t consider is the additional software you need to install to get your wireless keyboard up and running.

 Windows 7 onward does a pretty decent job detecting cabled devices, but that’s not always the case with their wireless equivalents.